binarybottle/optimize_layouts/keyboards/README_keyboards.md

   `python optimize_layout.py`

-  #### Assign the next 13 letters to the 13 remaining top-18 keys
+  #### Assign the next 12 letters to the 12 remaining top-18 keys
-  For each of Step 1's 114,240 configuration files, a branch-and-bound algorithm efficiently probes the more than 6 billion (13!) possible permutations, to optimally arrange the next 13 letters `nsrhldcumfpgw` for that configuration.
+  For each of Step 1's 720,720 configuration files, a branch-and-bound algorithm efficiently probes the more than 6 billion (12!) possible permutations, to optimally arrange the next 12 letters `nsrhldcumfpg` for that configuration.
 This results in 18 filled positions:

   ╭───────────────────────────────────────────────╮